oliverzh2000/wen-reader/README.md

 # 文 — Wen Reader

-## A Chinese EPUB Reader with Pop-up Dictionary on iOS
+## A fast, privacy-friendly Chinese EPUB reader with instant dictionary pop-ups.

-Wen Reader is a free, open-source reading app built out of a genuine love for learning Chinese.
-It’s designed for intermediate readers who can already tackle native-level books — novels, essays, nonfiction — but still need quick, reliable dictionary support along the way.
+Built out of a genuine love for learning Chinese, Wen Reader gives intermediate readers a clean, modern way to read native-level books while getting quick CEDICT definitions with a simple long-press.

-Import your own EPUB files, read with high-quality typography, and long-press to instantly view integrated CEDICT definitions, all without leaving the page and all fully offline.
+Import your own EPUBs, read with great typography, and stay fully offline.

-If you’re looking for a modern, uncluttered Chinese reading experience that respects your privacy and stays out of your way, Wen Reader aims to be exactly that.

 ---